 Family Law Act

 The Family Law Act makes the best interests of the child the only consideration when decisions affecting the child are made.
-The act expands the best interests of the child test to include:
+The best interests of the child test includes:

 - The history of care of the child

 - The impact of family violence on the child’s safety, security or well-being

 - The child’s views, unless it would be inappropriate to consider them, and

 - Any civil or criminal proceedings relevant to the child’s safety and well-being

 The Family Law Act supports ways for parents to resolve family matters outside of the courtroom where appropriate, through agreements, mediation, parenting co-ordination and arbitration.